XHTGZ-FM

 XHTGZ-FM is a radio station on 96.1 FM in Tuxtla Gutiérrez, Chiapas, Mexico.
 It is owned by Radio Núcleo and carries the Los 40 pop format from Radiópolis.

 History

 XHTGZ received its concession on December 15, 1986.
-It was owned by Amin Simán Habib.
+It was owned by Amin Simán Habib, founder of Radio Núcleo.
 In 2005, Siman Habib transferred the station to a corporation held by members of the Siman Estefan family.